 The next drug rehab course is an imperative step forward for the former addict.
 The individual learns all about their ethics, morals, responsibility and how integrity is lost and exactly how it can be restored.
 The next part is a healing process in which a person sheds his misdeeds of the past and gains relief from the trauma and guilt of those misdeeds.
 The individual who no longer feels guilty about his past is able to improve choices in life by applying the basic concepts of ethics and morals moving them forward into a positive future.
 Individuals also learn to make better choices regarding not only their survival, but also the survival of their families, work groups, and mankind.
 This helps to remove the clients from the often self-centered focus that addiction causes and better able to become a contributing member of the family and society.

-Most people who have a drug addiction are inherently good people.
+Most people, who have a drug addiction are inherently good people.
 We feel guilty for the things that we have done, and generally speaking, the best tool we have had so far is the guilty apology.
 “I’m sorry”.
-But sorry isn’t good enough.
+But sorry isn’t always good enough.
 For us to truly change, we must become responsible.

 Just because we have put down the drugs and alcohol, doesn’t necessarily mean that we have become responsible, although it is a step in the right direction.
 Responsibility, in its most basic of definitions becomes our ability to take ownership for our actions and how they affect others around us.